 We currently obtain some materials, components and services used in our products from limited or single sources.
 We generally do not carry significant inventories of any raw materials.
 Because we often do not account for a significant part of our suppliers' businesses, we may not have access to sufficient capacity from these suppliers in periods of high demand.
 In addition, since we generally do not have guaranteed supply arrangements with our suppliers, we risk serious disruption to our operations if an important supplier terminates product lines, changes business focus, or goes out of business.
 Because some of these suppliers are located overseas, we may be faced with higher costs of purchasing these materials if the U.S. dollar weakens against other currencies.
 If we were to change any of our limited or sole source suppliers, we would be required to re-qualify each new supplier.
 Re-qualification could prevent or delay product shipments that could materially adversely affect our results of operations.
-In addition, our reliance on these suppliers may materially adversely affect our production if the prices of components for which we do not have alternative sources increase, our business, financial condition and results of operations could be materially adversely affected.
+In addition, our reliance on these suppliers may materially adversely affect our production if the components vary in quality or quantity.
+If we are unable to obtain timely deliveries of sufficient components of acceptable quality or if the prices of components for which we do not have alternative sources increase, our business, financial condition and results of operations could be materially adversely affected.